machielvdw/flatbrain/README.md

 ## Features

 - Recursively flattens files from a directory into a `flattened` directory.
+- Automatically excludes files and folders specified in `.gitignore`.
-- Allows excluding specific directories and files.
+- Allows excluding specific directories and files via command-line options.
 - Ensures unique filenames in the flattened directory.

 ## Installation